TheOneKevin/TheOneKevin/README.md

-**Hi there :wave:** I'm Kevin :carrot: and currently in my first year at the University of Waterloo studying computer science.
+**Hi there :wave:** I'm Kevin :carrot: and in my first year at the University of Waterloo studying computer science.

-**Working on 💪🏻** digital circuit design, formal verification, operating system design, web development
+**Currently working on 💪🏻** digital circuit design, microkernel design, web development and improving my piano skills :musical_keyboard:

-**Learning about :book:** intuitionistic logic and type theory
+**Learning about :book:** intuitionistic logic and type theory in formally verified designs

 **Shoutouts :mega:** to my amazing friend [@Anthonykung](https://github.com/Anthonykung)